 While it is best to get medical care before doing anything else, taking these steps “out of order” will not necessarily end your case.
 You do not have to give up on pursuing a case just because you are uncertain about what to do after a car accident.
 A law firm can sometimes help you find a doctor if you have not seen one.

 Call Us Now for a Free Consultation

-Attending to your physical health is always the first thing you should do after a car accident.
-Once you have sought appropriate medical treatment, call the Fitch Law Firm LLC at (614) 545-3930.
+Attending to your physical health is always the first thing you should do after an automobile accident.
+Once you have sought appropriate medical treatment, call The Fitch Law Firm LLC.
 We help clients throughout Ohio pursue the justice they deserve without charging any attorney’s fees until they receive compensation.

 The Next Call You Make

 After Calling 911